Colleges by Location

 Career Counselling

 At Los Angeles Mission College, there is both group career counseling for all students and individual career counseling for all students.
 There are a library and job fairs.
-There is campus employer recruitment for all the students.
+The school has campus employer recruitment for all the students.

 FAQ